 Professor Walsh was a firefighter and officer in Quincy, Massachusetts, for more than 20 years.
 He has been a subject matter expert for the Boston/UASI region on fire discipline and filled a number of roles for Homeland Security regional response, including Hazardous Materials Office and Department Liaison.
 He holds a bachelor's degree in Political Science from the University of Massachusetts, a bachelor's in Fire Science from Columbia Southern University, a master's in Public Administration from Framingham State University, and studied Management Science at the National Fire Academy.

 Mr. White became a firefighter in 1997 at the Weymouth (M.A.)
 Fire Department, where he worked as the Fire Prevention Coordinator from 2005 and 2009.
 He is currently a lieutenant in South Weymouth.
 He as a B.S. in Natural Resource Studies from University of Massachusetts at Amherst, a B.S. in Fire Protection and Prevention from Empire State College, and an M.A. in Fire Science and Administration from Anna Maria College.

 Network with the Best

 Don’t miss your opportunity to gain skills from industry leaders.
-For more information about the online Bachelor of Science in Fire Science from Anna Maria College, request more information call 877-265-3201 to speak with an admissions adviser.
+For more information about the online Bachelor of Science in Fire Science from Anna Maria College, request more information call 877-265-3201 to speak with a Program Manager.